 She called the portal application system an “interactive one-stop-shop from start to finish” and encouraged people to examine their website for what is required.

 “How intuitive is it?”
 DeVeaux asked.

-Anderson-Thomas noted there are several required documents that need to be uploaded.
+Anderson-Thomas noted several required documents need to be uploaded.
 Otherwise, the system will not let you submit your dispensary application.

 “It will ping you nicely and say you didn’t upload your proof of business registration form,” she said.

 It was designed to help applicants who might forget to upload a document.
-Anderson-Thomas noted documents slots for prior convictions must be filled in independent of where it needs to be noted elsewhere.
+Anderson-Thomas noted document slots for prior convictions must be filled in independent of where it needs to be noted elsewhere.